DevExpress/dotnet-eud/interface-elements-for-web/articles/diagram/work-with-chart-elements.md

 You can move a connector's line segments.

 1. Select a connector to display its key points.
-2. Drag a point to move a line segments.
+2. Drag a point to move a line segment.

 ### Straight Connectors

 You can add line segments to connectors.

 1. Select a connector to display its key points.
-2. Drag a middle point to add a line segments.
+2. Drag a middle point to add a line segment.

-To remove a key point, move it on line with nearest points.
+To remove a key point, move it between neighboring points.

 ![Connectors](../../images/diagram-modify-connector.gif)